vdye/git/contrib/scalar/docs/getting-started.md

 These options allow a user to customize their initial enlistment.

 * `--full-clone`: If specified, do not initialize the sparse-checkout feature.
   All files will be present in your `src` directory.
-This uses a Git partial
-  clone: blobs are downloaded on demand.
+This behaves very similar to a Git partial clone in that blobs are downloaded on demand.
+However, it will use the GVFS protocol to download all Git objects.

+* `--cache-server-url=<url>`: If specified, set the intended cache server to the specified `<url>`.
+All object queries will use the GVFS protocol to this `<url>` instead of the origin remote.
+If the remote supplies a list of cache servers via the `<url>/gvfs/config` endpoint, then the `clone` command will select a nearby cache server from that list.

 * `--branch=<ref>`: Specify the branch to checkout after clone.

+* `--local-cache-path=<path>`: Use this option to override the path for the local Scalar cache.
+If not specified, then Scalar will select a default path to share objects with your other enlistments.
+On Windows, this path is a subdirectory of `<Volume>:\.scalarCache\`.
+On Mac, this path is a subdirectory of `~/.scalarCache/`.
+The default cache path is recommended so multiple enlistments of the same remote repository share objects on the same device.

 ### Advanced Options